Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Exotic bulk entropy induced by entanglement-bath Hamiltonians

-Fig. \ref{Fig5} demonstrates the $S$ in the QES versus the physical and environment temperatures ($T$ and $T'$, respectively).
-We take the bulk size $N=8$.
-We shall stress that even for $T \neq T'$, the temperature defining the canonical distribution is the physical temperature $T$ [Eq. (\ref{eq-rhoQES})].
-The environment temperature $T'$ is a hyper-parameter of the couplings in the EBHs (see Eq. (\ref{eq-HLR}) and Fig. \ref{Fig3}).

-When $T'$ and $T$ are both low, the bulk entropy $S$ is suppressed to a low value with $S \simeq S_0\simeq0.188$, as demonstrated by the the blue area.
-Define the \textit{thermal cross-over point} (TCP) $T_{C}$ as the temperature where we have $S\simeq S_{0}$ for $T<T_{C}$.
-Our result show $T'_Q \simeq T_{C}+ O(10^{-3})$, which indicates the underlying equivalence of the scalings between these two temperatures.
+When $T'$ and $T$ are both low, the bulk entropy $S$ is suppressed to a low value with $S \simeq S_0\simeq0.188$, as demonstrated by the blue area \B{in the bottom-left corner}.
+Define the \textit{thermal cross-over point} (TCP) $T_{C}$ as the temperature, where we have $S\simeq S_{0}$ for $T<T_{C}$.
+Our result shows $T'_Q \simeq T_{C}+ O(10^{-3})$, which indicates the underlying equivalence of the scalings between these two temperatures.
 This can be explained by considering $T=T'$.
 In this case, the QES optimally mimics the infinite-size TI model $\hat{H}_{\text{TI}}$, where the cross-over temperature is accurately predicted by the drop of $S$.
-Therefore, the BQP and TCP must be unified to the same value.
+Therefore, the BQP and TCP should be unified to the same value.

+\R{Fig.~\ref{FigN} demonstrates the robustness of the BQP for different bulk sizes $N$.
+We take $T=0.001$, meaning the data corresponds to the horizontal path in Fig.~\ref{Fig5} at the bottom.
+By changing $N$ from $4$ to $10$, the singularity and the position ($T'_{\text{Q}}$) of the BQP stay almost unchanged.}

-The EBHs with different left and right environment temperatures can be taken.
-Fig. \ref{Fig6} shows the on-site entropy $S_n$ [Eq.~(\ref{eq-ent})] at different sites ($n$) with the left and right environment temperatures as $T'_{\mathcal{L}} = 8$ and $T'_{\mathcal{R}} = 10^{-3}$, respectively.
+\R{The boundary temperatures for the left and right EBHs can be taken differently}.
+Fig. \ref{Fig6} shows the on-site entropy $S_n$ [Eq.~(\ref{eq-ent})] at different sites ($n$) with the left and right boundary temperatures as $T'_{\mathcal{L}} = 8$ and $T'_{\mathcal{R}} = 10^{-3}$, respectively.
 The physical temperature is still uniformly $T$ and the system is still described by the canonical distribution as Eq. (\ref{eq-rhoQES}).
-The spatial distribution of $S_n$ shows non-zero gradient in the bulk of the QES.
-It indicates that the EBH with a low (high) $T'$ tends to drive the system into an ordered (disordered) state, similar to a heat bath with a low (high) temperature.
-It is interesting to note such a system should be generally described by a grand canonical ensemble~\cite{RevModPhys.61.981}, while the above results are obtained from the canonical ensemble.
+The spatial distribution of $S_n$ shows a non-zero gradient in the bulk of the QES.
+It indicates that the EBH with a low (high) $T'$ tends to drive the system into an ordered (disordered) state, similar to a heat bath with a low (high) temperature. \B{It is interesting to note such a phenomenon usually appears in a grand canonical ensemble~\cite{RevModPhys.61.981}, while the above results are obtained from a canonical ensemble}.